 How to Make an Appointment

-Return patient appointments can be made with any of our schedulers during our business hours which are Monday through Friday, 8:00am to 4:30pm.
-You may request an appointment online, or by calling 617-355-6117.
+Return patient appointments can be made with any of our schedulers during our normal business hours which are Monday through Friday from 8:00am to 4:30pm.
+You may also request an appointment online, or by calling 617-355-6117.

 In Boston, patients are seen in our Dermatology clinic located at 300 Longwood Avenue on Fegan 6.
-Patients may also be scheduled to be seen at our Boston Children’s Hospital satellite locations in Lexington, Peabody, Waltham or Weymouth
+Patients may also be scheduled to be seen at our Boston Children’s satellite locations in Lexington, Peabody, and Waltham or at our Boston Children's Physicians Office location in Weymouth.

 Eczema Is a Common Ailment